Taiko2k/Tauon/docs/guide.md

 Tip: Exporting then importing tracks also serves the function of reviving dead tracks when files have been moved.

+### ReplayGain

+Basic support for ReplayGain exists.
+When enabled, volume will be adjusted according to ReplayGain metadata in track tags.

+Only applies to local playback.
+If no ReplayGain metadata exists, no adjustments will be made.

 User data files
 ================